gudbrandsc/stepstone-assignment/project/README.md

 # To-Do list application
 This todo application was developed using HTML/CSS and JavaScript.
-The application utilizes the web storage to save your tasks, which allows you to close the application without losing your list of to-dos.
+The application utilizes the web storage to save your tasks, which allows you to close the application without losing your to-do list.
 <p float="left">
 <img width="45%" alt="portfolio_view" src="img/application.png">
 <img width="45%" alt="portfolio_view" src="img/application-empty.png">